Billy Corkhill

-Billy Corkhill is a fictional character from the British Channel 4 soap opera Brookside, played by John McArdle.
+Billy Corkhill is a fictional character from the British Channel 4 soap opera Brookside and Hollyoaks, played by John McArdle.
 The character debuted on-screen during the episode broadcast on 27 August 1985.
-Billy was introduced as part of the show's new family, the Corkhills, consisting of Billy, his wife Doreen Corkhill (Kate Fitzgerald) and their teenage children Rod (Jason Hope) and Tracy Corkhill (Justine Kerrigan).
+Billy was introduced as part of the show's new family, the Corkhills, consisting of Billy, his wife Doreen Corkhill (Kate Fitzgerald), and their teenage children, Rod (Jason Hope) and Tracy Corkhill (Justine Kerrigan).
 Billy is characterised as the reluctant husband of Doreen, an aspiring woman who wants the Corkhills to own their own home.
 Her mission to present a good image for the family is marred by her secret spending which gets the family into debt.
 Writers explored their debt issues throughout Billy's early tenure.
 They portrayed him as desperate to provide, tampering with the electricity and committing fraud with the help of his brother Jimmy Corkhill (Dean Sullivan).

 Writers portrayed Billy having a mental breakdown in which he drives his car over his neighbours' front gardens.
 McArdle has said it was his favourite storyline as Billy.
 Doreen's over spending and Billy's crime of armed robbery eventually end their marriage.
 Producers then paired the character with Sheila Grant (Sue Johnston) and they later marry.
 Doreen returned to the series but Billy decides to remain loyal to Sheila.
 Billy was well received by viewers, especially for his representation of unemployed men in British society during the 1980s.
 Television critics have praised on McArdle's portrayal of Billy.
 Allan Crow from Fife Today branded Billy a "legendary soap character" and Andrew Bullock from the Daily Express opined that McArdle was an "integral" cast member "in Brookside's heyday".
 The character also became subjected to controversy when the Independent Broadcasting Authority investigated Brookside after an episode depicted Billy holding durex condoms.
 The regulator later retracted their complaint and praised the show.
+McArdle will reprise the role of Billy in a 2025 Brookside and Hollyoaks crossover episode as part of latter's 30th Anniversary.